 iii) Final thoughts on forecasting

 Given the complexity involved, accurately forecasting phenological mismatch in response to climate change is a major test of ecological theory and methods.
 It requires a mechanistic understanding of the processes involved to ensure robust predictions of changes in consumer performance (e.g., steepness of the Cushing curve).
 Previous work has identified factors that will help predict when a mismatch is more likely to lead to a population decline but this work is largely theoretical.
 While we have outlined how to work around data limitations, the best tests of mismatch theory will come from data-rich systems where the energetic links between consumer and resource species are well understood.
 With such information in hand, researchers can then begin to consider forecasting longer-term demographic responses due to mismatch with continued climate change.
+In systems unsuitable to test the Cushing hypothesis but where enough information is available, researchers can test additional hypotheses related to predicting how phenological shifts will affect species interactions (Figure 2).
 Forecasting of phenological synchrony can be built off climate projection forecasts whenever phenological cues for both species (Chuine and Régnière 2017; Chmura et al. 2018) are well known.
 Forecasting longer-term demographic responses to phenological mismatch will require data about lifetime fitness for the consumer and comprehensive data on the resource, a standard that, to our knowledge, has yet to be met by any empirical study to date.

 As more information is gathered across habitats and diverse consumer-resource interactions, forecasting should eventually move beyond a system-specific approach and towards forecasting diverse systems through a multi-level modeling approach based on our mechanistic understanding of what drives mismatch.
 Such a model would be built on mechanistic studies of the mismatch hypothesis that carefully measure the fitness, phenologies, interactions and other still-unknown important attributes of systems.
 The model would then allow researchers to measure currently unknown but critical attributes of species, sites, and ecosystems that control the shape, strength and uncertainty surrounding the Cushing curve.
 But progress towards such an approach requires the ability to combine knowledge from across diverse systems into one complex but well-defined mechanistic model.
 As we have outlined above, most current data in the field make it hard or impossible to compare across systems.
 Given intrinsic differences between aquatic and terrestrial systems, progress may be accelerated if these systems are considered separately before being combined.
 Nevertheless, without improved methods – to test multiple mechanisms and define pre-climate change baselines – the goal of general predictions of the ecological consequences of shifts in phenological synchrony will remain well out of reach.